Documentation

 Why does a product show "Gathering data"?

 skubird needs at least 30 days of sales history to generate reliable forecasts.
-Products with less history will show this status.
-Keep selling — recommendations appear automatically once enough data accumulates.
+Products with less history will show a "Gathering data" badge with a countdown of how many more days are needed.
+This includes brand-new products launched this week with no sales yet.
+You don't need to do anything.
+Once enough data accumulates, recommendations appear automatically.

 How often do recommendations update?